 Since the GR used leaf shutter, the flash sync could go up to 1/2000 sec..
 And yes, the shutter was super quiet.

 One of the three tests I conducted on the GR Limited Edition was food photography.
 At first, I was disappointed because the 4-inches Macro mode didn’t allow me to get close to the texture of the food to capture the details I’d like to.
 But that was just me being silly.
 Who’d want to look at a single pea in a blurry sea of fried rice?

-I fashion, the little GR amazed me with its capability.
+In fashion, the little GR amazed me with its capability.
 Sure, it would not give me a whopping 80 megapixels of the Phase One IQ280 digital back, but with 16 megapixels and the ability to use its little pop-up flash to trigger 2 Nikon SB-900 and a SB-800, I could create pretty decent shots for a print magazine.
-Like a street shooting, fashion photography involved a lot of movements from the models; lot of candid shots, too.
+Similar to street photography, fashion photography involved a lot of movements from the models; lot of candid shots, too.
 The best settings in this field of photography was the combination of large aperture and fast shutter speed.
 The TAv mode.

 The GR was the first in line that inherited the TAv mode from Pentax’s innovative technology.
 Once activated, the TAv automatically chose a suitable ISO which based on my choice of aperture and shutter speed.
 What didn’t work for me was that the GR would render an ISO 25600, resulting unusable images.
 My cure for this design quirk was to turn off the Continuous mode, set the Dynamic Range to Strong, and chose Aperture Priority for the Shutter/Aperture Auto Shift.
 This would limit the GR from reaching ISO above 8000.
 Although this setting had no effect on the RAW, the shallow curve of the Strong Dynamic Range setting would be seen on OOC jpg files.